 - Strictly respect promises or agreements with creditors.
-If the promises or agreements cannot be kept, one must promptly negotiate with the creditors in advance so as to solve problems or avoid damage. - Manage work to ensure the creditors of the company's financial status and good record of loan repayment. - Manage the loans according to the objective of expenses; abstain from using the loans in the way that may cause damage to the company. - Disclose information to the creditors in a complete, correct, and timely manner.
+If promises or agreements cannot be kept, one must promptly negotiate with the creditors in advance to solve problems or avoid damage. - Manage work to ensure the creditors of the company's financial status and a good record of loan repayment. - Manage the loans according to the objective of expenses; abstain from using the loans in a way that may cause damage to the company. - Disclose information to the creditors in a complete, correct, and timely manner.

-3.4 Treatment of employees
+3.5 Treatment of employees

-- Provide fair employment conditions so that employees may receive proper remunerations according to their knowledge, ability, potential, and performance, in line with the company's performance and comparable to other companies in the same business. - Provide a process of selection, appointment, transfer, welfare, awards, termination of employment, and punishment of employees, based on Transparency, Accountability, honesty, and fairness. - Encourage employees to widely and continuously develop and exchange knowledge and ability. - Oversee a working environment that is safe to health, life, and property of employees. - Provide key information to employees so that they may be aware of the company's performance and actual situations. - Encourage dialogue between the company and the employees or representatives of the employees to present information to the company's decision-makers so as to improve the quality of the workplace in view of joint development.
+- Provide fair employment conditions so that employees may receive proper remunerations according to their knowledge, ability, potential, and performance, in line with the company's performance and compared to other companies in the same business. - Provide a process of selection, appointment, transfer, welfare, awards, termination of employment, and punishment of employees, based on transparency, accountability, honesty, and fairness. - Encourage employees to widely and continuously develop and exchange knowledge and ability. - Oversee a working environment that is safe for the health, life, and property of employees. - Provide key information to employees so that they may be aware of the company's performance and actual situations. - Encourage dialogue between the company and the employees or representatives of the employees to present information to the company's decision-makers to improve the quality of the workplace given joint development.